-Non-accidental Injuries Solicitors
+Non-accidental Injuries Solicitors in Gloucester

 If one of your children or a child you have care of is injured, Social Services may become involved if they are concerned the injury did not happen accidentally.
 They will normally assess the circumstances surrounding the injury and may start court proceedings, particularly if they believe the injury may have been caused deliberately or through poor parenting.